oisinos3/SafeMotion/README.md

 ### **For Best Practice & Accurate Matching**

 * **Mark Pivot Points:** In Motive, make a note of or physically mark the pivot point of each rigid body.
-This ensures you know its exact location, which is vital for accurate alignment when placing and parenting objects in Unreal.
+This ensures we know its exact location, for accurate alignment when placing and parenting objects in Unreal.
-* **Mark the Floor Point:** Mark and export the floor point from your Motive capture.
+* **Mark the Floor Point:** Mark and export the floor point from thr Motive capture.
 This provides a consistent reference for the ground plane, helping to align your entire scene correctly in Unreal Engine.
-* **Collect Reference Footage:** As you record your motion capture data, simultaneously capture reference footage.
-This video serves as a valuable tool for quality assurance, troubleshooting, and verifying the accuracy of your animation in post-production.
+* **Collect Reference Footage:** As you record your motion capture data, simultaneously capture reference footage to be sure the captured data is accurate, and can help match rigidbodies etc.

 ---